Those Who Also Served (Surnames A to F):

 At that time, 1911 (Census RG 14/19682) George Ernest was living at 3 Edward Street, Grantham, a lodger of the ‘Skirrey’ family and employed as a “Engineers Labourer“.
 It is likely that Ernest died in the September quarter 1933, in East Retford, Notts., aged 44.

-His parents remained in Ruskington until their deaths; Frank in November 1952, aged 88, and Leonora in January 1956, aged 89.
+His parents remained in Ruskington until their deaths and in 1939 had retired and were living on Pinfold Lane.
+Frank died in November 1952, aged 88, and Leonora in January 1956, aged 89.
 The are buried side-by-side in Ruskington Cemetery, New Plot, North Border, Graves 110 and 111.

 Ernest enlisted in the 3/4th Battalion, Lincolnshire Regiment early in 1915 and was trained at Lincoln.
 He went on to Strenshall and undertook a course as a machine-gunner.
 The 3/4th was formed as a home base on 1 June 1915.
 On 8 April 1916 it became the 4th Reserve Battalion.